neurophysik/jitcdde/docs/index.rst

 --------------------------------

 If the delay becomes shorter than the step size, we need a delayed state to evaluate `f` before we have a final result for the required interpolation anchors.
-With other words, the intergration step depends on its own result and thus become implicit.
+With other words, the integration step depends on its own result and thus become implicit.

 JiTCDDE addresses this problem mainly in the same manner as Shampine and Thompson [ST01]_:

 * If reducing the step size by a small factor (`pws_factor`) makes it smaller than the delay, this is done.

-* Otherwise, the result of an intergration step is calculated iteratively as follows:
+* Otherwise, the result of an integration step is calculated iteratively as follows:

 	1. Attempt an integration step and **extrapolate** the required delayed states from the existing results.